Do you know what the perfect weekend night looks like for me?

 - Promotes larger and more frequent orders

 Here's the bottom line...
 You won't be able to make any sales without a marketing strategy.
-People need to know about you, in order to spend money on you.
+People need to know about you, to spend money on you.

 Now you know how important ecommerce marketing is, let's move on to expanding the...